bcgov/startup-sample-project-aws-containers/README.md

 In order to develop or run the app locally, you will need:

-- a `bash`-like terminal environment; testing has primarily been done using MacOS Catalina
+- a `bash`-like terminal environment; testing has primarily been done using MacOS Catalina, Ubuntu Linux, and Windows 10 (WSL2)
 - `make`
 - `Docker`